Whether in the vegetable patch, around fruit trees or near rose trees, Nasturtium plant can be propagated without restrictions.

 Disposing of aphid colonies on nasturtiums

 Once your decoy is in place, visit the growing bed every two or three days.
 You can spot new aphid colonies on your nasturtiums easily.
 Carefully pick or cut the colonies into a small pail.
+Do this delicately so aphids don’t fall off and get away.

 Your best solution then is to feed them to your chickens, but it’s also good to simply bury them deep under the compost pile or burn them.